Patent FAQ

 What is a U.S. Patent?

-If you desire to protect your invention, contact a licensed-Patent Attorney as soon as you can.
+If you desire to protect your invention, please contact Axenfeld Law Group.

 What can you patent?